alexhrao/aoc-2024/README.md

 accidentally filtered the tiles on if they had **two** or more walls, which meant depending on the order you looked at walls (which was effectively random), you might remove some walls that meant a valid starting wall wasn't found.

+### Day 16 Commentary

+Once I saw the maze I knew this had to be a graphing problem.
+The trick, which I came up with on my run, was keying a graph node not just by its location (which is what I first thought of), but **also** by its incoming direction.
+In this way, I was able to differentiate going through a node by turning from just going straight through.
+Another option would have been to connect perpendicular directions with a cost of 1000 **in the same node**, and while I do think that would be cleaner, my method works, so for now I think I'm sticking with it.

 ### Day 18 Commentary